sebi-gr/What-Can-We-Verify/README.md

 # What Can We Verify?

-Research code for evaluating claims in LLM-generated security findings.
+Research repository for evaluating claims in LLM-generated security findings.
-Keep it small: readable scripts, explicit inputs and saved outputs.
-Add a component only when an experiment needs it to answer a research question.

 The first step prepares **VUL4J-18**, the JSPWiki path-traversal case **CVE-2019-0225 / CWE-22**, for a localized code review.